snufkinwa/blade-of-valor/README.md

 <p align="center"><em>Where a struggle between humanity and its creations quietly persists, can you possess free will, or are you part of a greater design?</em></p>

-**Blade of Valor** is a 2D game that combines the power of Phaser 3, Next.js, and a Flask backend to deliver a unique gameplay experience.
+**Blade of Valor** is a 2D game that combines the power of Phaser 3, Next.js, and a FastAPI backend to deliver a unique gameplay experience.
 The game explores themes of free will and the consequences of actions through a storyline inspired by Grimes' 'Player of Games' and aspects of Legend(1985).
 The protagonist, Elara, navigates a world filled with ghouls, using her skills in sword combat.

 ## Introduction

 Blade of Valor is a 2D action-adventure game built using Phaser 3 for the game engine and Next.js for the front-end framework.
-The game leverages a FastAPI backend integrated with TensorFlow and Keras to provide AI-driven gameplay mechanics.
+The game leverages a FastAPI backend integrated with Stockfish to provide AI-driven gameplay mechanics.

 ## Versions